ismail-syed/SYSC3303_project/README.txt

 (Note: The numbers in the files below is how big the files are in bytes)

-1) Complete Set up instruction above.
+1) Complete the set-up instruction above before you continue!
 2) When making a read request the files available are:
 - Server_0.txt
 - Server_250.txt